MAY 18-21, 2026 AT THE HILTON SAN FRANCISCO UNION SQUARE, SAN FRANCISCO, CA

 The submissions will be treated confidentially by the PC chairs and the program committee members.
 Program committee members are not allowed to share the submitted papers with anyone, with the exception of qualified external reviewers approved by the program committee chairs.
 Please contact the PC chairs if you have any questions or concerns.

-During submission of a research paper, the submission site will request information about conflicts of interest of the paper’s authors with program committee (PC) members.
-It is the full responsibility of all authors of a paper to identify all and only their potential conflict-of-interest PC members, according to the following definition.
-A paper author has a conflict of interest with a PC member when and only when one or more of the following conditions holds:
+During submission of an abstract, the submission site will request information about conflicts of interest of the paper’s authors with program committee (PC) members.
+It is the full responsibility of all authors of a paper to identify all and only their potential conflict-of-interest PC members before the abstract registration deadline, according to the following definition.
+A paper author has a conflict of interest with a PC member when and only when one or more of the following conditions holds (the option you should select on HotCRP is listed within brackets):

-For any other situation where the authors feel they have a conflict with a PC member, they must explain the nature of the conflict to the PC chairs, who will mark the conflict if appropriate.
+For any other situation where the authors feel they have a conflict with a PC member, they must explain the nature of the conflict via the corresponding field in the HotCRP submission entry, such that the PC chairs can review the conflict and confirm it is appropriate.
 The program chairs will review declared conflicts.
 Papers with incorrect or incomplete conflict of interest information as of the submission closing time are subject to immediate rejection.
 Because it would not be possible to handle conflicts of interest retroactively, changes to the author list are not permitted after submission (see section on Authorship below).
+Authors are responsible for reading the entire list of PC members.

 Similar to 2025, IEEE S&P 2026 has a research ethics committee (REC) that will check papers flagged by reviewers as potentially including ethically fraught research.
 The REC will review flagged papers and may suggest to the PC Chairs rejection of a paper on ethical grounds.
 The REC consists of members of the PC.
 Authors are encouraged to review the Menlo Report for general ethical guidelines for computer and information security research.